input-output-hk/essential-cardano-content/content/article/a-list-of-community-built-developer-tools-on-cardano.md

 *   [Demeter.run](https://demeter.run/): a cloud-based platform equipped with all the necessary resources for constructing decentralized applications (DApps).

-*   [Kuber](https://dquadrant.com/blog/kuber-a-new-open-source-library-for-cardano/): an open-source library and developer-friendly API that abstracts the complexity of creating EUTXO transactions using components provided on Cardano.
+*   [Kuber](https://github.com/dQuadrant/kuber): an open-source library and developer-friendly API that abstracts the complexity of creating balanced EUTXO transactions on Cardano.

-*   [KuberIDE](https://kuberide.com/): a PreSetup Environment for developers to write and test out Plutus contracts and Cardano transactions.
+*   [KuberIDE](https://kuberide.com): a browser based Plutus/Haskell smart contract development and testing platform based on Kuber that comes with extensive set of sample contracts and documentation.
+Developers don't have to setup any infrastructure to start developing on Cardano.

 *   [Go-Cardano-Serialization](https://github.com/fivebinaries/go-cardano-serialization): Golang library for serialization & deserialization of Cardano data structures.